torvalds/linux/Documentation/driver-api/serial/serial-rs485.rst

-   Any driver for devices capable of working both as RS232 and RS485 should implement the rs485_config callback and provide rs485_supported in the uart_port structure.
+   Any driver for devices capable of working both as RS232 and RS485 should implement the rs485_config callback and provide rs485_supported in the struct uart_port.
 The serial core calls rs485_config to do the device specific part in response to TIOCSRS485 ioctl (see below).
-The rs485_config callback receives a pointer to a sanitizated serial_rs485 structure.
-The serial_rs485 userspace provides is sanitized before calling rs485_config using rs485_supported that indicates what RS485 features the driver supports for the uart_port.
-TIOCGRS485 ioctl can be used to read back the serial_rs485 structure matching to the current configuration.
+The rs485_config callback receives a pointer to a sanitizated struct serial_rs485.
+The struct serial_rs485 userspace provides is sanitized before calling rs485_config using rs485_supported that indicates what RS485 features the driver supports for the struct uart_port.
+TIOCGRS485 ioctl can be used to read back the struct serial_rs485 matching to the current configuration.

 .. kernel-doc:: include/uapi/linux/serial.h
    :identifiers: serial_rs485 uart_get_rs485_mode